boystrange/EmacsFiraCode/README.md

 1. Update [ligs.in](ligs.in) by removing the lines with the unwanted ligatures or by adding new ones.
-2. Make sure you have GHC installed and run `make` to compile [ligs.hs](ligs.hs) and obtain the updated composition table.
+2. Make sure you have GHC installed, run `make` to compile [ligs.hs](ligs.hs) and obtain the updated composition table.
 3. Replace the composition table in your `.emacs` file as described in the previous section.